awsdocs/aws-kms-developer-guide/doc_source/importing-keys-create-cmk.md

 A CMK with no key material is in the *pending import* state and is not available for use\.
 To use it, you must import key material as explained later\.
 When you import key material, the CMK's key state changes to *enabled*\.
 For more information about key state, see [Key state: Effect on your CMK](key-state.md)\.

 To create a CMK with no key material, you can use the AWS Management Console or the AWS KMS API\.
-You can use the API directly by making HTTP requests, or through one of the [AWS SDKs](https://aws.amazon.com/tools/#sdk) or [command line tools](https://aws.amazon.com/tools/#cli)\.
+You can use the API directly by making HTTP requests, or by using an [AWS SDK](https://aws.amazon.com/tools/#sdk), [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/) or [AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

 **AWS KMS records an entry in your AWS CloudTrail log when you [create the CMK](ct-createkey.md), [download the public key and import token](ct-getparametersforimport.md), and [import the key material](ct-importkeymaterial.md)\.
 AWS KMS also records an entry when you delete imported key material or when AWS KMS [deletes expired key material](ct-deleteexpiredkeymaterial.md)\.**
 + [Creating a CMK with no key material \(console\)](#importing-keys-create-cmk-console)